aduud21/heckerbot/README.md

 _Discord bot:_

-When you use this for a discord bot, make a terms of service and privacy policy if you plan in getting verified for your discord bot
+When you use this for a discord bot, make a terms of service and privacy policy if you plan in getting verified for your discord bot as well make good changes probably

 You may use these links as a template: